Goldendale Observatory State Park: History

+Upgrades

+Beginning in 2013, a multi-phase facility improvement project began at Goldendale Observatory using $6 million in funding allocated from the state government.
+Due to a state budget freeze the project was not funded until a new budget was passed in February 2018.
+Demolition of the old building took place that October, removing all structures except the south dome building housing the 24-inch telescope.
+In 2019, a spokesman for Washington State Parks said they had worked with the IDA on the lighting plan for the renovated observatory and, working with the local community, planned to apply for dark sky status when the new observatory was completed.
+However, due to conflicts between IDA requirements and Washington State Parks policies, there are no plans to apply for any current IDA Dark Sky Place certifications.

+The upgraded observatory opened on February 28, 2020, but closed less than a month later due to the COVID-19 pandemic.
+On April 7, 2022, Goldendale Observatory celebrated a grand reopening ceremony.
+The new design has three times the space, upgraded facilities, and a much larger parking area.
+Public visitation is available every weekend, by appointment only.

-Dark sky status and upgrades
+Dark sky status

 In 2010, the Goldendale Observatory State Park, with the support of Steven Stout who directed the observatory for 32 years and the non-profit Friends of Goldendale Observatory, became the sixth International Dark Sky Park in the world.
 It was also the second state park in the United States to receive this designation by the International Dark-Sky Association (IDA).

 In late 2016, the IDA suspended the park for lack of compliance with their requirements.
 The IDA removed the dark-sky designation in 2017, the only time they have decertified a site.
 In the spring of 2017 the reconstruction of the observatory, with new lighting and signs, was expected to be completed by the fall of 2017 and dark sky status restored.

-Beginning in 2013, a multi-phase facility improvement project began at Goldendale Observatory using $6 million in funding allocated from the state government.
-Due to a state budget freeze the project was not funded until a new budget was passed in February 2018.
-Demolition of the old building took place that October, removing all structures except the south dome building housing the 24-inch telescope.
-In 2019, a spokesman for Washington State Parks said they had worked with the IDA on the lighting plan for the renovated observatory and, working with the local community, plan to apply for dark sky status when the new observatory is completed.
-The upgraded observatory opened on February 28, 2020, but closed less than a month later due to the COVID-19 pandemic.
+However, that was later delayed to 2019 when Washington State Parks stated it would attempt to re-establish the Goldendale Observatory State Park as an International Dark-Sky Association (IDA) Dark Sky Park.
+Nevertheless, Washington State Parks later stated that they are no longer interested in this status for Goldendale Observatory State Park, and they would go out of their way to avoid such a designation.